leprosus/golang-balancer/Readme.md

 ## List of all methods

-* golang_balancer.NewBalancer(jobCh, handler, errCh, countPerSecond) - Creates new balancer with jobs channel, function to handle new job, errors channel and number executing goroutines per second
+* golang_balancer.NewBalancer(jobCh, handler, errCh, countPerSecond) - Creates new balancer with jobs channel, function to handle new job, errors channel and number of executing goroutines per second
 * golang_balancer.SetMax(number) - Sets maximum of goroutines
 * golang_balancer.SetMin(number) - Set minimum of goroutine
 * golang_balancer.Increase() - Increases number of goroutine